aernesto/IndieK/docs/roadmap.md

   - ItemList
   - SupraTopics
   - SubTopics

 *Methods:*

-- Graph
+*Class name:* Graph
 Contains (and fetches if needed) required info to produce GraphViz output

-- Query
+*Class name:* Query

 *Attributes*:
   - Author

 *Methods*:
-All the possible queries that the user might make with the software.
+All the possible queries that the user might make with the application.
 Also, internal queries corresponding to graph computations, such as:
   - GetTopicAncestors
   - GetTopicDescendents
   - GetItemAncestors
   - GetItemDescendents

-- Workspace
+*Class name:* Workspace

 The workspace is the place where most of the interaction with the user will take place.
 This interaction will happen via the freehand drawing module of the GUI.
 Whenever the user will work on some project, he/she will use the workspace as a whiteboard.
 Also, the GUI will allow for dragging-dropping objects from the graphical results windows into the workspace window.